"Stay the grand finale, stay the reading of our swan song and epilogue." 23rd May 2022.

 Me - "Because my husband lied to me one more time, for no good reason"

-He was still lying.
+Even after moving out, he was still lying.

 He - "OK"